fmrtl73/pxdocs/content/portworx-install-with-kubernetes/operate-and-maintain-on-kubernetes/pxcentral-onprem/install/px-central/_index.md

 {{<info>}}
 **NOTE:**

-You can install PX-Central on a Kubernetes cluster that is already running Portworx, or on a fresh Kubernetes cluster that does not have Portworx installed.
+- You can install PX-Central on a Kubernetes cluster that is already running Portworx, or on a fresh Kubernetes cluster that does not have Portworx installed.
+- If you also wish to install the monitoring service component, you need at least 8 CPU cores and 16 GB of memory.
 {{</info>}}

 ## Prepare air-gapped environments